roblatour/certifiable/README.md

 <!-- { color: green } -->
 `C++ certificate code for api.pushbullet.com:443 copied to the clipboard`

-and here is what was copied to the clipboard
+and here is what will be copied to the clipboard
 ```cpp
 // The following code is for use with api.pushbullet.com:443
 //